 Our Southern hospitality definitely shows when it comes to our housing and dining options.

 Come on in and make yourself at home!
 University Housing is convenient, safe, outfitted, and affordable.
 UT’s residence halls are home to nearly 7,500 students.
-Freshmen are required to live on campus and choose from three types of rooms: suite, community, or pod style.
+First-year students are required to live on campus and choose from three types of rooms: suite, community, or apartment.

 All of our residence halls have cable TV, wireless high-speed Internet access, post offices, and washers and dryers.
 Plus, you can check out athletic equipment, games, cleaning supplies, and kitchen utensils to use.